core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 Additional care has to be taken in ensuring that request_details that are not expressed in the request itself are captured.
 For instance, these include an indication of the Security Context through which the request is assumed to have been originated.

-Requests without source authentication have to be processed assuming only the minimal possible privilege of the requester
+Requests without source authentication have to be processed assuming only the minimal possible privilege of the requester, e.g., consistent with the privileges of the Deterministic Client considered in this document (see {{terminology}}).
-\[ which is currently described as the authorization of the Deterministic Client, and may be moved up here in later versions of this document \].
-If a response to such a request is built and it contains data more sensitive than that (which might be justified if the response is protected for an authorized group member in pairwise mode), special consideration for any side channels like response size or timing is required.
+If a response to such a request is originated and it contains data more sensitive than that (which might be justified, if the response is protected for an authorized group member using the pairwise mode of Group OSCORE), special consideration for any side channels like response size or timing is required.

 # Deterministic Requests # {#sec-deterministic-requests}

-This section defines a method for clients starting from a same intended CoAP request to independently build the same, corresponding Deterministic Request protected with Group OSCORE.
+This section defines a method for clients starting from a same intended CoAP request to independently compose the same, corresponding Deterministic Request protected with Group OSCORE.

 ## Deterministic Unprotected Request {#sec-deterministic-requests-unprotected}

-When clients build their unprotected request, they can already minimize variability and thus maximize reproducibility.
+When clients compose their unprotected request, they can already minimize variability and thus maximize reproducibility.